-- an individual who is a citizen or resident of the United States; - a corporation created or organized under the laws of the United States, any state thereof or the District of Columbia;

-- an estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - any trust if (1) a U.S. court is able to exercise primary supervision over the administration of such trust and one or more United States persons have the authority to control all substantial decisions of the trust or (2) a valid election is in place to treat the trust as a United States person.
+- an individual who is a citizen or resident of the United States; - a corporation created or organized under the laws of the United States, any state thereof or the District of Columbia; - an estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - any trust if (1) a U.S. court is able to exercise primary supervision over the administration of such trust and one or more United States persons have the authority to control all substantial decisions of the trust or (2) a valid election is in place to treat the trust as a United States person.

-If an entity treated as a partnership for U.S. federal income tax purposes holds our stock, the U.S. federal income tax treatment of a partner in the partnership will generally depend on the status of the partner and the activities of the partnership.
-If you are a partner in a partnership considering an investment in our common stock or preferred stock, you should consult your own tax advisor regarding the consequences of the purchase, ownership and disposition of shares of common stock or preferred stock by the partnership.
+If a partnership holds our stock, the U.S. federal income tax treatment of a partner in the partnership will generally depend on the status of the partner and the activities of the partnership.
+If you are a partner in a partnership considering an investment in our common stock or preferred stock, you should consult your tax advisor regarding the consequences of the purchase, ownership and disposition of shares of our common stock or preferred stock by the partnership.